 Graduating to the handicap ranks as a four year old, Kelso began the year with a tidy victory in a seven furlong allowance race at Aqueduct on May 19, 1961.
 He followed this with a close win in the Metropolitan Mile by a neck carrying 130 lbs.
 The following race was the Whitney at Aqueduct and carrying 130 lbs he finished second to Our Hope but was credited with the victory as Our Hope, carrying only 111 lbs, repeatedly interfered with Kelso and was disqualified.

 Next was a series of wins that solidified Kelso as one of the greatest.
-A five length win in the ten furlong Suburban Handicap toting 133 lbs, and an impressive Brooklyn Handicap victory carrying 136 lbs, was followed by his first official loss of the year.
-This came in the Washington Park Handicap where he was boxed in for most of the trip and could not get a clear run until too late.
+A five length win in the ten furlong Suburban Handicap toting 133 lbs, and an impressive Brooklyn Handicap victory carrying 136 lbs.
+The Washington Park Handicap followed, his first official loss of the year.
+Kelso was boxed in for most of the trip and could not get a clear run until too late.

 During the previous two years, Eddie Arcaro had been the regular rider to Kelso.
 However the master jockey had retired following the 1961 season, so Kelso needed a new partner.
 Bill Shoemaker was hired to ride the champion.